fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Our virtues and our failings are inseparable...
+When they separate, man is no more.
+  Nikola Tesla

 Every dream has a cost, the question isn’t if you’ll pay it, but whether the reward is worth it.
   Arnold Schwarzenegger